CIOSC/CAS-Digital-Credentials/scheme/scheme.md

 * This scheme will provide technical requirements for digital credentials and digital trust services, with the expectation that these will form the foundation of related conformity assessment solutions.

 * The scheme will take into account consideratons of:
-    * Regulatory and market needs for the safe commericialization of digital credentials and digital trust services,
+    * Regulatory and market needs for the safe commercialization of digital credentials and digital trust services,

 # Objects of Conformity Assessment